 This passage makes a distinction between our physical identities and our underlying true identities.
 Our physical identities go through continual cycles of reincarnation; this is so of animal life as well as human life.
 Our true underlying identities, though, merge with God, which is undifferentiated reality.
 The father says to his son, “You are that,” meaning that his son is the Self-God that he’s describing (Tat Tvam Asi in the Sanskrit language).
 According to later Hindu tradition, this phrase “You are that,” as spoken by the father, encapsulates the message of all the Upanishads.

 The Bhagavad Gita, or Song of God, is a 100-page section of an epic poem called the Mahabharata.
 At about 5,000 pages and composed over an 800 year period, the Mahabharata is the world’s longest epic poem.
 It chronicles a legendary feud between two branches of a royal family.
 The long-standing quarrel culminates in a bloody battle.
-The story line behind the Bhagavad Gita focuses on prince Arjuna, the leader on one side of the feud, who is despairing about going into battle against his kinfolk.
+The story behind the Bhagavad Gita focuses on prince Arjuna, the leader on one side of the feud, who is despairing about going into battle against his kinfolk.
 He expresses his grief to his charioteer, Krishna, who, it turns out, is the manifestation of the Hindu god Vishnu in human form.
-Krishna comforts Arjuna with a philosophy lesson about discovering the Self-God:
+Krishna comforts Arjuna with a philosophy lesson about discovering the Self-God within him:

 Those who distinguish between the slayer and the slain are ignorant of them both.
 No one slays, and no one is slain.
 No one is born, and no one dies.
 No one who once existed, ceases to exist.
 They are unborn, perpetual, eternal and ancient, and are not slain when their bodies are slaughtered.
 If we understand a person to be indestructible, perpetual, unborn, undiminishing, how can that person slay, or be slain?
 [Bhagavad Gita, Sect.
 2]